Temptress Moon: Plot

-To atone for his failure, Zhongliang agrees to swindle the Woman of Zephyr Lane (Zhou Jie), to whom he had developed an emotional attachment prior to his return to the Pang estate.
+To atone for his failure, Zhongliang agrees to swindle the woman of Zephyr Lane.
 Biggie, sensing Zhongliang is wavering in his duties despite this show of loyalty, tricks Ruyi into coming to Shanghai.
-Ruyi is accompanied by Duanwu who, with his traditional clothing, hairstyle, mannerisms and sheltered life, finds himself out of place in the modern city.
-The triad reveals Zhongliang's complicity to the Woman of Zephyr Lane while Ruyi looks on.
-The Woman of Zephyr Lane demands to know if Zhongliang ever loved her, a question Zhongliang can't answer due to the abuse suffered in his childhood.
-The Woman of Zephyr Lane throws herself off the balcony and as the others flee, Ruyi tends to her corpse.
-Biggie bemoans the permanent loss of Zhongliang as a tool.
-Dressed in contemporary Shanghai clothing, Ruyi confronts Zhongliang, and repeatedly asks if Zhongliang loved her or The Woman of Zephyr Lane.
-Zhongliang is still unable to answer.
-Duanwu, cracking under the pressure of the masculine role beaten into him, rapes Ruyi.
+Ruyi is accompanied by Duanwu, and both are exposed to the modern world for the first time.
+Ruyi is taken to a room across the street from Zhongliang's rendezvous where she witnesses Zhongliang's scam through the window.
+Not caring about her husband, the woman of Zephyr Lane demands to know if Zhongliang ever loved her, a question Zhongliang doesn't answer.
+The woman of Zephyr Lane throws herself off the balcony; Zhongliang is distraught by her death, and Biggie observes to his subordinates that Zhongliang is now permanently "ruined".
+Ruyi comes to the dance hall and confronts Zhongliang, repeatedly asking if Zhongliang loved her or the woman of Zephyr Lane, but Zhongliang does not answer her.
+When Ruyi returns to the boarding room in Shanghai she shares with Duanwu, Duanwu rapes her.